 Families who find eating with a relative who has Parkinson’s difficult should talk about the problem.
 Explain to children that their relative hasn’t changed as a person, but their Parkinson’s can make eating hard for them and they need support, time and understanding.

 The important thing to remember is that you have to feel safe and comfortable when eating and that good nutrition is necessary for good health.

 Many people with Parkinson’s develop problems controlling their saliva, which can lead to drooling or dribbling.
 The medical term for this is sialorrhea.

-Research shows that this can affect more than half of people with Parkinson’s.
-If you swallow less, saliva can pool in your mouth and, instead of being swallowed, it can overflow from the corners of your mouth.
-This may happen when you’re concentrating on other things, such as watching TV or doing daily chores.
+When you have Parkinson’s, the natural tendency to swallow slows down.
+We all swallow many times a day, but the slowing down of movement that people with Parkinson’s experience may reduce this.
+If you swallow less, saliva can pool in your mouth and, instead of you swallowing it, it can overflow from the corners of your mouth.
+This may happen when you’re concentrating on other things, like watching TV or doing chores.

 Some people with Parkinson’s can have a stooped, head-down posture and may find it hard to seal their lips.
 This can make it harder to control saliva flowing from the mouth.